abhishekspeer/CC-Zone/README.md

 So, just in case you are not selected (just in case dear! just in case!) **Don't Give Up!
 Ever!** Follow your passion, keep doing what you want to do.

-(Sounds good, but what if you I'm stuck at some point?)
+(Sounds good, but what if I'm stuck at some point?)
 Don't worry, we are always here to help you out.
 It's not necessary to be a part of **Coding Club** for that :)

 ### Good Luck!